GoogleCloudPlatform/community/tutorials/pubsub-quickstart.md

 ```

 This command creates a subscription named `my-sub` attached to the topic
 `my-topic`.
-All the messages published to `my-topic` will be delivered to this
+All of the messages published to `my-topic` will be delivered to this
 subscription.

-You may notice the `--ack-deadline=60` option. `ack-deadline` stands for
-`Acknowledgement deadline`.
-This new subscription has a 60 seconds
-`Acknowledgement deadline`.
-We will explain this a bit later.
+The `ack-deadline` option sets an *acknowledgement deadline* of 60 seconds
+for this subscription.
+This deadline is explained in more detail later.

 ## List topics and subscriptions

-Before sending your first message, check if the topic and the subscription are
+Before sending your first message, check whether the topic and the subscription
+have been successfully created.

-successfully created.
-List your topic and subscription using the following
+List your topic and subscription using the following commands:
-command:

 ```bash
 gcloud pubsub topics list